dlannan/waveshare-knob-hid-keyboard/README.md

 ## Notes

-The new device I decided to use as a replacement to my previous mini-keyboard that was USB driven, not BT.
+This is the new device I decided to use as a replacement to my previous mini-keyboard that was USB driven, not BT.

 https://github.com/dlannan/mini-keyboard